Get Lost in Space at CCM’s Longo Planetarium

 About the Longo Planetarium

-Recommended for Children ages 8 and up; 45 minutes
+Recommended for children ages 8+; 45 minutes

 Starlit Nights